romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 #[test]
 fn test_dyn_fn() {
-    // here we construct a function that takes an (i32,i32) tuple and returns the first part
+    // here we construct a function that takes an (i32,i32) tuple
-    // but the type of the variable just DynFn, no mention of tuples and i32 let dyn_fn = DynFn::new(|a: &(i32, i32)| a.0);
+    // and returns the first part, but the type of the variable is
+    // just DynFn, no mention of tuples and i32 let dyn_fn = DynFn::new(|a: &(i32, i32)| a.0);

     // here we get back to the callable function with known types
     // but for that we need to know exact types at compile time let concrete_fn = dyn_fn.downcast::<(i32, i32), i32>().unwrap();

-    // and here we call the downcasted function to test if it really works as intended assert_eq!((concrete_fn)(&(10, 20)), 10);
+    // and here we call the downcasted function to test it assert_eq!((concrete_fn)(&(10, 20)), 10);
 }
 ```